backbone-ui/slideshow/readme.md

 * [Underscore](http://underscorejs.org/)
 * [jQuery](http://jquery.com/) (or alternative event handler)

-Note that the slider is using APP.View from [Backbone APP](http://github.com/makesites/backbone-app) but is automatically injected if not already available.
+Note that the slider uses APP.View from [Backbone APP](http://github.com/makesites/backbone-app) if available, but falls back gracefully if you prefer using custom render logic.

 ## Usage